gndrmnn/nodepool/doc/source/configuration.rst

       :default: infinity
       :type: int

-      The maximum number of main memory (RAM) a tenant can allocate.
+      The maximum amount of main memory (RAM) a tenant can allocate.

+   .. attr:: max-volumes
+      :default: infinity
+      :type: int

+      The maximum number of volumes a tenant can allocate.
+Currently only used by the OpenStack driver.

+   .. attr:: max-volume-gb
+      :default: infinity
+      :type: int

+      The maximum total size in gigabytes of volumes a tenant can allocate.
+Currently only used by the OpenStack driver.